-The UF presidency is a natural next step for Dr. Fuchs, who spent six years as Cornell’s provost.
-There, he led the creation of a new technology campus in New York City, launched a university wide initiative to raise Cornell’s academic stature and was a key leader of Cornell’s fundraising efforts.
-He was appointed provost after serving as the university’s Joseph Silbert Dean of Engineering from 2002 to 2008.
+Previous to the UF presidency, Dr. Fuchs spent six years as provost of Cornell University.
+He was appointed provost after serving as Cornell’s Joseph Silbert Dean of Engineering from 2002 to 2008.
 He joined Cornell from Purdue University, where he headed the School of Electrical and Computer Engineering from 1996 to 2002.
 He was a professor in the Department of Electrical and Computer Engineering and the Coordinated Science Laboratory at the University of Illinois from 1985 to 1996.

 He is a fellow of the American Academy of Arts and Sciences, the American Association of the Advancement of Science, the Institute of Electrical and Electronics Engineers, and the Association for Computing Machinery, and has received numerous awards for teaching and research.Learn More President

 Linda Fuchs is an art historian and a former teacher of art, French and journalism.
 The daughter of Norwegian immigrants, she grew up on Long Island, New York, attended Wheaton College in Illinois, and moved to Florida to teach at The King’s Academy in West Palm Beach.
 Later, while pursuing a master’s degree in Biblical studies at Trinity, in Deerfield, Illinois, she met Kent Fuchs.
 Married since 1981, they have four children and two grandchildren.